kovidgoyal/calibre/bypy/README.rst

 To build the dependencies for calibre, run::

     ./setup.py build_dep windows
-    ./setup.py build_dep windows 32

 The output (after a very long time) will be in :literal:`bypy/b/windows/[32|64]`.
 Now you can build the calibre windows installers with::

     ./setup.py win --dont-sign

-The output will be in :literal:`dist`
+The output will be in :file:`dist`